Rising Tides and Tailwinds

 - Published with: Port of Seattle

-The Port of Seattle quickly proved its worth during the turbulent World War I years, when it briefly became the second busiest in the country after New York.
-In succeeding decades, the Port undertook many projects that would have been difficult or impossible for private companies, met the challenges of the Depression, forged cooperative and productive relations with longshore and other unions, founded Seattle-Tacoma International Airport (now by far its largest operation), helped pioneer the revolution in containerized cargo, and generated tens of thousands of jobs for the city and surrounding communities.
-Entering its second century, the Port is a recognized leader in environmental restoration and sustainable aviation and shipping practices and is one of the major drivers of the regional economy.
+After many years of unproductive bickering and lawsuits, the Port District Act was passed making the Port of Seattle the first public port formed under legislation.
+The newly public port proved its worth during World War I, when it briefly became the second busiest in the country.
+In succeeding decades, the Port excelled in projects that would have been nearly impossible for private companies; it met the challenges of the Depression, founded Seattle-Tacoma International Airport, helped revolutionize containerized cargo, and generated tens of thousands of jobs.
+Entering its second century, the Port is a recognized leader in environmental restoration, sustainable aviation, and shipping practices.

-Kit Oldham is a staff historian for HistoryLink.org and co-author of Moving Washington Timeline: The First Century of the Washington State Department of Transportation, 1905-2005.
-Peter Blecha is a staff historian and contributing editor at HistoryLink.org and the author of six books.
+Kit Oldham is a historian at HistoryLink.org and co-author of Moving Washington Timeline: The First Century of the Washington State Department of Transportation, 1905-2005.
+Peter Blecha is the author of six books and a historian and editor at HistoryLink.org.